Wednesday, October 9, 2024

 AMEN.

 A chorus of voices from the pews.
-They said Amen and they keeps saying Amen, whenever the grace and mercy of God was proclaimed, whenever words of eternal life invoked.
+They said Amen and they kept saying Amen, whenever the grace and mercy of God was proclaimed, whenever words of eternal life invoked.

 AMEN